 Like stepping back in time, this living, breathing open air museum of Newari culture might be a little off the beaten track but well worth the visit.

-Nepal’s list of outdoor pursuits is virtually endless.
+From trekking the highest mountains in the world, to white water rafting through the glacier-fed rivers, Nepal’s list of outdoor pursuits is virtually endless.

 Famous the world over, the Annapurna Circuit is one of the world’s best treks.
 Over 17 days, you’ll be treated to striking mountains, fresh air, clear streams, quaint mountain villages and famous Nepali hospitality.
 If you do one hike in Nepal, make it this.
 Trust us!

 As we've mentioned, we travelled on Intrepid Travel's Annapurna Circuit, and we would do it over, and over, and over again.
 Beautiful scenery, amazing guides (who we now call our friends!) and just an all-round generally awesome experience.
 Book your Annapurna trek with them here.